RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 ![redisedge1](/redis-modules-arm-1.png)

-But first, let's take a look at RedisEdge.
+Let's take a look at RedisEdge.
 RedisEdge is not a Redis module, but an aggregate of three Redis modules: RedisGears, RedisAI, and RedisTimeSeries.
 It is distributed as a Docker image, which is based on Redis Server 5.0.
 Thus, one can simply pull the image, run it, and start issuing Redis commands, load models into RedisAI, and execute Python gears scripts on RedisGears.
 Although one can easily remove Docker from the equation by installing a Redis server and copying Redis modules files, we'll see that Docker actually provides significant added value and is worthwhile to keep.